spidersouris/termic/README.md

   <img src="https://github.com/Spidersouris/termic/assets/7102007/9b186166-8fe2-475f-be4b-1bc718a56881">
 </p>

-# termic: a replacement for Microsoft Terminology Search
+# termic: an alternative to Microsoft Terminology Search

 **A deployed and ready-to-use version of termic is available on [https://termic.me](https://termic.me).**

 ## Data Collection

+Data used by termic is available for download on [Dropbox](https://www.dropbox.com/sh/5oh21rhlmrp7rip/AAB_F2Q9wboJlopMZVTMKD5Ya?dl=0).

 ### Translation Memory

-The translation memory was retrieved from [Visual Studio Dev Essentials](https://my.visualstudio.com/downloads?pid=6822) as .csv files.
+The 2020+ translation memory was retrieved from [Visual Studio Dev Essentials](https://my.visualstudio.com/downloads?pid=6822) as .csv files.
 Those files were merged using a custom script, [merge_csv.py, that is available in the termic-data GitHub project](https://github.com/Spidersouris/termic-data/blob/main/scripts/merge_csv.py).

 To download Microsoft's translation memory, follow these steps:
 1. Go to [Visual Studio Dev Essentials](https://my.visualstudio.com/downloads?pid=6822).